Skip to content

 This template is used to clear any pending background push notifications before doing a fallback to a traditional push notification.
 This is a safety net to ensure that the user doesn't see the same notification twice.

-Create all Journies
+Create all Journeys

 This journey is triggered by the iOS app when the ctx_collapse_id and ctx_flow_name user tags are set, to then trigger actually showing the push notification.